-Earlier this month, many Muslims all over the world began their observance of Ramadan, the month of daily fasting that serves to train believers’ spiritual and physical discipline and self-control.
-Between the break of dawn and sunset, observers refrain from all food and drink, as well as other physical pleasures like cigarettes and sex.
+Earlier this month, many Muslims all over the world began their observance of Ramadan, the month of daily fasting that serves to train believers' spiritual and physical discipline and self-control.
+Between dawn and sunset, observers refrain from all food and drink, as well as other physical pleasures like cigarettes and sex.

-In some parts of the world, this is easier said than done.
+In some parts of the world, however, this is easier said than done.
 Some areas have exceptionally long days during the summer.
 Scandinavia, Canada, Russia, and Alaska all have cities above the Arctic Circle, where the sun literally does not set for weeks at a time.
-Since Ramadan is tied to the lunar calendar and moves annually, these places will have the opposite problem during winter Ramadans where the sun won’t rise for more than a month.
+Since Ramadan is tied to the lunar calendar and moves annually, these places will have the opposite problem during winter Ramadans where the sun won't rise for more than a month.

 What's a Muslim in Longyearbyen, Norway or Barrow, Alaska supposed to do when there's no sunrise or sunset to guide their fasting?
 Starve?
 Fly south for Ramadan?

 With no central authority or leadership like the Roman Catholic Pope to give guidance, different Muslim scholars and organizations have to come up with their own ways of dealing with the problem, and many seem to have convened on one solution: ignore the sun's local position and follow more reasonable sunrise and sunset times from another place.